 More information on hidden wineries of the Napa Valley.
 Back Lane Wineries of Napa Back Lane Wineries of Napa

 Combine a visit to Buehler Vineyard with Amizetta Winery.
 It is only about another mile along this same road.
 Watch for the signs.
-This is another wonderful family-owned winery.
-The emphasis at Amizetta is Cabernet Sauvignon made is small lots.
-The owners are Spencer and Amizetta Clark but two of their sons, Perry and Edward, are taking the helm at the winery.
-They are making the wine and leading tours and tasting.
+Amizetta is another beautiful family-owned winery.
+The emphasis at Amizetta is Cabernet Sauvignon made in small lots.
+The owners are Spencer and Amizetta Clark, but two of their sons, Perry and Edward, are taking the helm at the winery.
+They are making wine and leading tours and tasting.
 Be sure to call ahead for your appointment.
 Make a day of it with your picnic lunch and visit both Amizetta and Buehler.

 Tasting room open by appointment only, 707-963-1460

 You won’t find too many visitors at Buehler because the winery is open by appointment only, and the winery’s location is at the base of Howell Mountain, some six miles in from the Silverado Trail.
 Don’t let this stop you from visiting, the views are breathtaking, and the wines are a great value.
 The winery has 55 acres of hillside vineyards planted with Cabernet Sauvignon and Zinfandel.
 The Cab and the Zin are very reasonable in price and taste twice as good as many Napa wines at twice the price.